Twists of Pl\"ucker coordinates as dimer partition functions: Twists of Pl u cker coordinates

 as required.
 The proposition is proved. \end{proof}

 \begin{remark} If $k>1$, we can take $I$ and $J$ in Proposition~\ref{p:twistcomputation} to be non-empty disjoint subsets whose union is $\mcoeff{i}$.
 We obtain:

-Note that it is easy to check this directly in the case $k=1$: the left hand side evaluate to $1$ and we view the product on the right-hand-side as an empty product.
+Note that it is easy to check this directly in the case $k=1$: the left hand side evaluates to $1$ and we view the product on the right-hand-side as an empty product.

-By~\eqref{e:coefficienttwist}, the domain of the twist contains the subvariety $\Gr_{k,n}^*$ consisting of matrices $p$ for which $\mcoeff{i}(p)\not=0$ for $1\leq i\leq n$; furthermore, this subvariety is stable under the twist. \end{remark}
+By~\eqref{e:coefficienttwist}, the domain of the twist contains the subvariety $\Gr_{k,n}^*$ consisting of matrices $p$ for which $\mcoeff{i}(p)\not=0$ for $1\leq i\leq n$; furthermore, this subvariety is stable under the twist.
+Note that this variety is the largest \emph{open positroid subvariety} of $\Gr_{k,n}$ (see~\cite[\S1]{mullerspeyer}). \end{remark}